How to Apply

 • Check email frequently – this will be the primary way that units within the University will communicate with you.
 Pay attention to deadlines.
 Monitor the admissions process and follow through on requests.

-• If a course equivalency is expired, check with home institution department to update course.
+• If a course equivalency is expired, check with the home institution department to update the course.

 • Submit the FAFSA and the CSS Profile to help maximize the financial resources to assist with the cost of attendance.
 For more details, visit: www.finaid.umich.edu